+CLUES ACROSS

 - 4. Hideout

-- 7. Trent Reznor's band

-- 8. Old World tropics plants
+- 7. Trent Reznor's band 8.
+Old World tropics plants

 - 10. Places to stay

-- 12. Group of organisms from a
+- 12. Group of organisms from a common ancestor

-- common ancestor

 - 13. TV character Goodman

-- 14. Not around

-- 16. Title of respect
+- 14. Not around 16.
+Title of respect

 - 17. Ceramic jars

 - 19. British legal authority (abbr.)

-- 20. A companion (archaic)
+20. A companion (archaic)

-- 21. Where groups of people live

-- 25. Indigenous person of NE
+- 21. Where groups of people live 25.
+Indigenous person of NE

+- Thailand

-- Thailand 26.
-Red-brown sea bream
+- 26. Red-brown sea bream

+- 27. Ridge of jagged rock

+- 29. Meat from a pig (French) 30.
+A way to save for the future

+- 31. Opposite of bottom

+- 32. A term of endearment

 - 39. Weight used in China 41.
-You need it to hear 42.
-Frighten
+You need it to hear

-31. Opposite of bottom

-32. A term of endearment

-29. Meat from a pig (French)

-30. A way to save for the future

-- 43. Basics
+- 42. Frighten 43.
+Basics

 - 44. Computer data collection (abbr.)

-- 45. The best point of something

-- 46. Jewelled headdress
+- 45. The best point of something 46.
+Jewelled headdress

 - 48. Spoke

-- 49. Mammary gland of female cattle

-- 50. Midway between north and northea
+- 49. Mammary gland of female cattle 50.
+Midway between north and northea

 - 51. Defunct European economic group

 - 52. Foul-mouthed Hollywood bear

+VETERANS

+continued from page A1

+Coderre.
+"I urge all student to take up that mantra and never leave a classmate behind."
+Coderre noted circumstances where

-Coderre noted circumstances where students today may be encountering difficulty, not only in school but in life.
+students today may be encountering difficulty, not only in school but in life.
 By adopting the motto students would be assisting others who might be experiencing academic or social difficulties.

-"You'll be making Putnam High School and the world a better place you follow Commander Dillard's motto." said Coderre.
+"You'll be making Putnam High

+School and the world a better place you follow Commander Dillard's motto." said Coderre.

 He closed saying, "From all the veterans here, thank you for not leaving us behind today.'

-Principal Taylor concluded the program by thanking everyone present for making this Veterans Day very special.'
+Principal Taylor concluded the program by thanking everyone present for making this Veterans Day very spe-

-Photo Courtesy